What is sinusitis?

 Nasal irrigation with saline is one of the best-researched complementary methods in the treatment of sinusitis.
 I summarize the main results below.

-A 2020 meta-analysis pooled 7 randomized trials comparing hypertonic vs. isotonic saline in chronic rhinosinusitis.⁵ The results were convincing: hypertonic saline was significantly more effective than isotonic saline in reducing nasal discharge (SMD = 1.52), relieving nasal congestion (SMD = 1.52), reducing headache (SMD = 0.82), and improving overall symptoms (SMD = 1.63).
-Mucociliary clearance time also improved significantly in the hypertonic group.
+The meta-analysis by Liu et al. pooled 7 randomized trials comparing hypertonic vs. isotonic saline in chronic rhinosinusitis.
+The results were convincing: hypertonic saline was significantly more effective than isotonic saline in reducing nasal discharge (SMD = 1.52), relieving nasal congestion (SMD = 1.52), reducing headache (SMD = 0.82), and improving overall symptoms (SMD = 1.63).
+Mucociliary clearance time also improved significantly in the hypertonic group.5

-The 2016 Cochrane systematic review evaluated the effectiveness of nasal irrigation in chronic rhinosinusitis.⁶ The authors concluded that saline irrigation is "well tolerated" and that the benefits "appear to outweigh the harms for most patients."
-The review recommended saline irrigation "as an adjunctive treatment for symptoms of chronic rhinosinusitis."
+The systematic review evaluated the effectiveness of nasal irrigation in chronic rhinosinusitis.
+The authors concluded that saline irrigation is "well tolerated" and that the benefits "appear to outweigh the harms for most patients."
+The review recommended saline irrigation "as an adjunctive treatment for symptoms of chronic rhinosinusitis."6

-A 2022 systematic review analyzed 69 trials on optimal nasal saline treatment methods for various sinonasal diseases.⁷ The researchers found that larger-volume irrigation (≥60 ml) is more effective in adults, while lower volumes (5–59 ml) are sufficient in children.
-The study highlighted that nasal irrigation is effective in allergic rhinitis as well as acute and chronic rhinosinusitis.
+Kanjanawasee et al. analyzed 69 trials on the optimal nasal saline treatment methods for various sinonasal diseases.
+The researchers found that larger-volume irrigation (≥60 ml) is more effective in adults, while lower volumes (5–59 ml) are sufficient in children.
+The study highlighted that nasal irrigation is effective in allergic rhinitis as well as acute and chronic rhinosinusitis.7

-A 2003 Russian study specifically examined the effect of halotherapy in acute purulent sinusitis.⁸ The researchers treated 45 patients with halotherapy and found that "halotherapy proved effective in treating acute purulent maxillary sinusitis without puncture."
-This is noteworthy because sinus puncture was previously the standard treatment for these cases.
+Lopatin et al. specifically examined the effect of halotherapy in acute purulent sinusitis.
+The researchers treated 45 patients with halotherapy and found that "halotherapy proved effective in treating acute purulent maxillary sinusitis without puncture."
+This is noteworthy because sinus puncture was previously the standard treatment for these cases.8

 Effect of salt therapy on sinusitis symptoms